 Confirmation of substances tentatively identified is achieved via infrared spectroscopy (IR) or mass spectrometry (MS).
 Microscopy is also available for examining case material.
 A report is issued naming any controlled substances identified.
 Testimony in court is sometimes required to defend and describe the methods used by the forensic chemist or the conclusions that were reached.

 Instruments utilized by the Microscopy section include: stereo binocular microscopes which allow a low magnification with three-dimensional view; polarized compound microscopes which give a high magnification view used to identify many materials based upon microscopic appearance and optical properties; and comparison microscopes used to view two different specimens at the same time.
-Scanning electron microscopes, FTIR and computerized equipment are also available to perform special examinations.
+Scanning electron microscopes, FTIR, microspectrophotometry, and computerized equipment are also available to perform special examinations.

 Toxicology is the study of poisons.
 Forensic toxicology encompasses a broad spectrum of activity ranging from the isolation and detection of intoxicating substances in biological materials to providing expert testimony and interpretation of findings for police agencies and the judicial system.

 The modern forensic Toxicology section utilizes a variety of analytical instrumentation and techniques to carry out its mission.
-Although the vast majority of analyses are performed using sophisticated, ultra sensitive electronic instruments, certain tests still require traditional chemical techniques for substance identification.
+Although the vast majority of analyses are performed using sophisticated, ultra-sensitive electronic instruments, certain tests still require traditional chemical techniques for substance identification.
 Generally, the most difficult portion of any toxicology analysis is the process of isolating the toxic substance from the biological media.
 This must be accomplished in a manner that provides a concentrated sample which is relatively free of interference by naturally occurring substances.
 Once the compound is isolated, purified and concentrated, identification and quantitation become possible.
 In order to provide the user agency with sound information as to state of intoxication, degree of impairment or contribution to a fatality, the toxicologist must be informed as to the nature and circumstances of the intoxication as well as the quantity or concentration of the substance involved.

 The Trace Chemistry section of the laboratory analyzes a wide variety of evidence types.
 Fire debris is analyzed for the presence of an ignitable liquid which may have been used as an accelerant in an arson fire.
 Debris from an explosion or a fragment of an explosive device is analyzed to identify which type of explosive might have been used.
 Paint and glass from a hit-and-run accident or a burglary can be compared to see if evidence left at the scene can be tied to a suspect.
+Coded information from each available layer of an unknown automotive paint is entered into a computer database, Paint Data Query (PDQ), and a list of vehicles similar by layer sequence and chemistry to the unknown is produced.
+By comparing the infrared spectra of the layers of the unknown to those on the PDQ list, a refined list of the possible make, model, and year of the unknown can be produced.
+Primer Gunshot Residue (PGSR) analysis permits an identification of the morphological and elemental characteristics of particles taken from the hands or clothing of suspects which forms the basis for a conclusion related to a firearm discharge.

 Numerous other types of evidence are analyzed by the Trace Chemistry section.
 Quite often a comparison is performed between an unknown and a known substance to determine if they could have shared a common origin.
 Several analytical tools are utilized by the trace chemist.
 The stereo microscope is used for close visual examinations and for preliminary chemical spot testing.
 Analytical instruments are used to make comparisons and identifications.
 Some of the instrumentation used in the Trace Chemistry section includes gas chromatography, infrared spectroscopy, mass spectroscopy, x-ray diffraction, scanning electron microscopy and energy dispersive x-ray microanalysis.